Join Here | Log In

 BChE and Nightshades:

 Ashwagandha is a plant in the nightshade family.
-People with BChE severe mutations may have problems with nightshades.
+People with BChE severe mutations (A variant, F variants below) may need to be cautious with nightshades.

 Additional Articles that reference Ashwagandha: